-Audio industry professionals tend to juggle various tools for asynchronous collaboration on their working files.
-We help these users achieve a more seamless asynchronous audio file collaboration experience.
+Audio industry professionals and hobbyists usually juggle various tools for asynchronous collaboration on their working audio files.
+We help these users achieve a more seamless, asynchronous collaborative experience.

 I collaborated closely with the founder, tech lead, and developers.
 Together, we spearheaded the design and steered the roadmap.
-I brought the design of our solution from idea to proof-of-concept in high fidelity design mockups.
+I brought the design of our solution from concept to development.

 “Getting all the musical language understood at different levels of technicality between people is a challenge.”